Bassa, Plateau State

-Bassa is a Local Government Area in the north of Plateau State, Nigeria, bordering Kaduna and Bauchi States.
-Its headquarters are in the town of Bassa at.
+Bassa is a town and Local Government Area in the north of Plateau State, Nigeria, bordering Kaduna and Bauchi States.

 It has an area of 1,743 km^{2} with other small towns like Miango, Mc Alley; originally called Biciza, Jengre, villages such as Binchin, Zukku, Kwal, Saya, Gurum among many others and a population of 186,859 at the 2006 census.
 Bassa local government houses the Nigerian Army 3 Division, Maxwell Khobe Cantonment as well as a police station and the First bank of Nigeria.

 The postal code of the area is 930.

 Languages

 Languages spoken in Bassa are Rigwe, Timap, Ce, Buji– Boze, Atsam, Zele, Baw, T'kurmi, Lemoro, Shakara, Sanga, Tijanji, Tunzuii and Zora.
 Hausa and English are also widely spoken.

 Festivals

 Some festivals in Bassa Local Government Area;